ratschlab/SOM-VAE/README.md

 # SOM-VAE model

-This repository contains a TensorFlow implementation of the self-organizing map variational autoencoder as described in the paper [Deep Self-Organization: Interpretable Discrete Representation Learning on Time Series](https://arxiv.org/abs/1806.02199).
+This repository contains a TensorFlow implementation of the self-organizing map variational autoencoder as described in the paper [SOM-VAE: Interpretable Discrete Representation Learning on Time Series](https://arxiv.org/abs/1806.02199).

 ## Getting Started